 TP Utilities, a subsidiary of Tuas Power, manages the Tembusu Multi-Utilities Complex (TMUC).
 It was developed in line with the plans of the Singapore Economic Development Board (EDB) to establish the Tembusu industrial area of Jurong Island as a new petrochemical sector.
 The Complex will serve as a one-stop solutions centre that provides a cost-effective and integrated suite of utility services comprising steam, high-grade industrial water, and demineralised water to industries that are setting up in Tembusu.

-Occupying two sites, TMUC will comprise the following key facilities:
+Occupying two sites, TMUC which will be developed in phases in line with customers’ demand, will comprise the following key facilities:

 – Biomass Clean Coal (BMCC) cogeneration plant

 - The BMCC Cogeneration Plant is the core of TMUC.
-It will house three Circulating Fluidised Bed boilers that are capable of firing coal and biomass, by employing state-of-the- art circulating fluidised bed technology, to generate steam with lower emissions.
-Each boiler is highly efficient and has the capacity to produce up to 450 tonnes of steam per hour per unit.
+It will house three Circulating Fluidised Bed (CFB) boilers that are capable of co-firing coal and biomass to generate steam with low emissions.
+Each boiler is highly efficient and has the capacity to produce up to 450 tonnes of steam per hour

 – Desalination plant

-- The desalination plant is designed to provide up to 20 million gallons per day of high-grade industrial water for steam production and cooling water.
+- The future desalination plant will provide up to 30 million gallons per day of high-grade industrial water for steam production and cooling water

 – Wastewater treatment facility